cocot-gf/Logisim-BIG-TTL-CMOS-Library/README.md

 # Logisim-BIG-TTL-CMOS-Library
-This is TTL 7400 series and CMOS 4000/4500 series library for Logisim 2.7.1 and Logisim-evolution.
+This is TTL 7400 series and CMOS 4000/4500 series library for Logisim 2.7.1 and Logisim-evolution 4.0.0.
 This library was originally designed as a catalog for IC selection, but it also works well in simulations.

 ## Latest Verison